Find out how we can unite people and ideas to resolve the challenges of our time and realise lasting change.

 Recognising creativity and innovation since 1864

 The RSA Albert Medal is awarded annually to recognise the creativity and innovation of individuals and organisations working to resolve the challenges of our time.
-It was instituted in 1864 as a memorial to Prince Albert, a former President of the Society.
+It was instituted in 1864 as a memorial to Prince Albert, a former President of the RSA.

 Recipients range from world-renowned scientists and artists to social campaigners.
 They include:

 - Alexander Graham Bell in 1902 for the invention of the telephone.

 - Marie Curie in 1910 for the discovery of radium.

 - Stephen Hawking in 1999 for improving public awareness of physics.

 - Professor Dame Sarah Gilbert DBE in 2021 for her role as the Oxford Project Leader for ChAdOx1 nCov-19, a vaccine against the novel coronavirus.